Spring Break Camp

 Will VDM be open for general admission during camp?

-Yes, VDM will be open for general admission visits at 65 percent of normal capacity during camp days, but the Creation Station camp room will only be open to campers.
+Yes, VDM will be open for general admission visits during camp, but the Creation Station camp room will only be open to campers.

 Who else will be in the camp room during camp?

 At least one VDM staff member and between two and three volunteers will be present during camp.
-All staff members and any volunteers who will be in the building have been fully vaccinated against COVID-19 and will be wearing masks.
+All staff members and any volunteers who will be in the building have been fully vaccinated against COVID.

 How often is the Museum cleaned?

-A crew will be on site daily after the Museum closes to clean and sanitize.
+The Museum is cleaned daily, and a crew will be on site after the Museum closes to clean and sanitize.

 Registration & Waitlists